TobleMiner/TurbineBreakout/mvc-explainer.md

 The controller is split into two parts.
 The first part is direct user input via keyboard or mouse the second part is a fixed game tick that is needed to perform tasks like updating the position of moving objects.

 #How it works
 Initially the game (Controller) is initialized.
 Then a world (Model) is added to it as an observer.
-The world then adds a bunch of entities (Model) to itself.
+The initialization method then adds a bunch of entities (Model) to the world.
 After that the views get initialized and are added as observers of the model.
 Finally a MouseInputListener (Controller) and a KeyInputListener (Controller) are added to modify the model accordingly to user input.

 At this point the initialization of the game is finished.